awsdocs/aws-transfer-user-guide/doc_source/API_DescribeAccess.md

 The following data is returned in JSON format by the service\.

  ** [Access](#API_DescribeAccess_ResponseSyntax) **   <a name="TransferFamily-DescribeAccess-response-Access"></a>
-The external ID of the server that the access is attached to\.
+The external identifier of the server that the access is attached to\.
 Type: [DescribedAccess](API_DescribedAccess.md) object

  ** [ServerId](#API_DescribeAccess_ResponseSyntax) **   <a name="TransferFamily-DescribeAccess-response-ServerId"></a>